peterlamar/hack-cheatsheet/README.md

 $chars = str_split($inputString);
-foreach($chars as $c){}      // Iterate through char in string is_numeric($c);              // number or a numeric string count_chars($s, 0)           // count occurences and return 0-4 different results 0-array char=>freq, 1-array char > 0, 2-array char=0, 3-string with all unique, 4-string with all not used chars
+foreach($chars as $c){}      // Iterate through char in string is_numeric($c);              // number or a numeric string count_chars($s, 0);          // count occurences and return 0-4 different results 0-array char=>freq, 1-array char > 0, 2-array char=0, 3-string with all unique, 4-string with all not used chars
+implode('',$arr);            // Join array elements with a string
 ```

 ## Array